 As we hiked, we saw many Eucalyptus trees.

 Eucalyptus trees were brought to Israel from Australia.
-Eucalyptus trees were selected since they grow fast and drink a lot of water.
-Big water consumption is usually considered a minus, but in the middle of the previous century, there were a lot of swamps in Israel.
-Mosquitos live in swamps, and they also infect people and animals with Malaria.
+Eucalyptus trees were selected since they grow fast and drink lots of water.
+Extensive water consumption is usually considered a minus, but there were many swamps in Israel in the middle of the previous century.
+Mosquitos live in wetlands and infect people and animals with Malaria.
 And since Malaria was a big issue, Eucalyptus trees were planted to dry up swamps.
 In other cases, like Agamon Hula, swamp drainage was performed.

 But since Malaria is not an issue anymore, Israel Nature and Parks Authority work on decreasing the number of Eucalyptus trees.
 As I mentioned above, since Eucalyptus trees grow fast, they prevent other species from developing.
-Thus if you limit their number, it will allow other local species to develop.
+Thus, limiting their number will allow other local species to develop.

-I know it is hard to see, but on top of the opposite mountain, there is a herd of sheep (these are not rocks).
+I know it is hard to see, but a herd of sheep is on top of the opposite mountain (these are not rocks).
 And there are shepherds with them.
 They are across the border in Lebanon.

-And now we are starting our descent towards the Mill waterfall.
+And now we are starting our descent towards the Tahana waterfall.

-The Mill waterfall is quite impressive.
-It is relatively broad and 21 meters high.
-And it is named after a flour mill that, in the past, was the only flour mill in the country under Jewish ownership.
+The Tahana waterfall is quite impressive.
+It is relatively broad, and its height is 21 meters.
+This waterfall was named after a flour mill, the only flour mill in the country under Jewish ownership (at that time).

-The residents of Metula exploited the waters of the stream and the surrounding springs for drinking, irrigating their fields, as well as for milling flour in the flour mill at the Mill Falls, which was purchased by Baron Rothschild.
+The residents of Metula exploited the waters of the stream and the surrounding springs for drinking, irrigating their fields, as well as for milling flour in the flour mill at the Mill Falls, which Baron Rothschild purchased.
 This flour mill boasts the highest chimney in Israel (15 meters).
 The mill was abandoned when the residents of Metula fled in 1920, after the fall of Tel-Hay, and its operation was never resumed even after they returned.

 The next waterfall that we reached was Eshed waterfall.
-But there was no clear view, and it was mostly blocked by greenery.
+But there was no clear view since it was blocked by greenery.

 Tanur Lookout Point (Gafni)

-The Tanur Lookout Point (Gafni) – an impressive observation point, from which the Tanur Falls can be seen, with a view of the Hills of Naftali and the Hula Valley.
-The lookout point is reached by a steep path with many stairs.
+The Tanur Lookout Point (Gafni) – an impressive observation point from which the Tanur Falls can be seen, with a view of the Hills of Naftali and the Hula Valley.
+A steep path with many stairs reaches the lookout point.

-After we completed the descent from Tanur lookout point (shown in the photo above), we headed to the Tanur Waterfall.
-Which is the highest waterfall at Ayun Stream Nature Reserve – 30 meters.
+After we completed the descent from the Tanur lookout point (shown in the photo above), we headed to the Tanur Waterfall.
+It is the highest waterfall at Ayun Stream Nature Reserve – 30 meters.

 Tanur means oven in Hebrew.
-And one of the explanations for the name is the similarity in the appearance of the upper part of the waterfall to a traditional Arab-style oven.
-But the name might also come from the Arabic word tanura, the traditional skirt worn by Arab women.
+One explanation for the name is the similarity in the appearance of the upper part of the waterfall to a traditional Arab-style oven.
+But the name might also come from the Arabic word Tanura, the traditional skirt worn by Arab women.

-After completing the tail, I purchased a ticket for the shuttle and returned to pick up the car.
+After completing the track, I purchased a shuttle ticket and returned to pick up the car.

-After lunch, we headed to another POI.
-But I will tell you about it in a future post.
-Meanwhile, if you love water and nature, I will suggest checking out the nearby Tel Dan Nature Reserve, Banias Nature Reserve (Hermon Stream), and Amud Stream Nature Reserve.
+After lunch, we headed to see another waterfall, Saar Falls.
+And if you love water and nature, I suggest checking out the nearby Tel Dan Nature Reserve, Banias Nature Reserve (Hermon Stream), Snir Stream Nature Reserve (Hasbani), and Amud Stream Nature Reserve.

 Ayun Stream Nature Reserve offers an excellent trail with plenty of water and nature.
 And since you will be going downhill, you do not have to be super fit (be careful if you have knee problems).
-At the time of the hike, my daughter was seven years old, and she completed the trail without a problem.
+My daughter was seven years old during the hike and completed the trail without a problem.

-The bottom line, if you love nature, then add Ayun Stream Nature Reserve to your to-do list.
+The bottom line, if you love nature, then you should visit Ayun Stream Nature Reserve.

 Have you ever been to Ayun Stream Nature Reserve?
 Tell us about your experience in the comments below.